RTL Patch ECO Flow

 Discrete RTL Patch Overview

-Discrete RTL Patch is a Verilog file with GOF keywords indicating how to connect the interface ports.
-The patch describes the necessary RTL changes to fix the logic.
-Since most net names are optimized away in synthesis, the patch should expand the fanin and fanout of the change until the known boundaries are reached.
-The known boundaries can be equivalent nets, input ports, output ports, flop pins and hierarchical instance pins.
+The Discrete RTL Patch is a Verilog file that includes GOF keywords to specify how to connect the interface ports.
+It outlines the required RTL modifications to rectify the logic.
+As most net names are eliminated during synthesis, the patch should expand the fanin and fanout of the change until reaching known boundaries.
+These boundaries could be equivalent nets, input ports, output ports, flop pins, and hierarchical instance pins.

 RTL Patch Syntax and Ports Connections

-The register names are normally kept in synthesis, for example, state machine 'current_state' having register names current_state_reg_*_ or \current_state_reg[*] .
-These names are used in RTL Patch for the ports connections in ECO.
+Typically, register names are retained during synthesis, such as 'current_state' in a state machine, which may have register names such as 'current_state_reg_*_' or '\current_state_reg[*]'.
+These names are used in the RTL Patch to facilitate port connections during ECO.
 There are several types of port connections:

 Type 1: Input Direct Connections